 No flag on display The championship window is closed.
-Green flag open flight window.
-Authorized entering quarantine and flight to attend the task.
-Red flag Window closed temporarily.
+Green flag Open Window for Flight Authorized entering quarantine and flight to attend the task.
+Red flag Closed Window Temporarily for Flight.
 Pilots cannot take off.
 However, those who are in the air should continue the task.
-Black Flag Window closed flight.
+Black Flag Closed Window for Flight.
 Pilots must land immediately and cannot take off.
 Applies to all pilots.

-Hand held flags with marshals.
+Hand held flags with Marshals.

-Marshals have flags in hands that will be used to authorize the take-off or stop, depending on the traffic of aircraft or poor weather conditions.
+Marshals have flags in hands that will be used to authorize the take-off or stop, depending on the traffic of paramotor or poor weather conditions.
 In some precision tasks the flags (flags) may be used to signal for opening the gate or landing site, in addition to indicating the validity or penalty to the pilot shortly after his execution.

-FLAGS W/ MARSHALS ON DECK THE TASK SITE Green flag Authorized takeoff Signals that the Gate, landing site, and the relaunch is authorized and the pilot should continue in the task.
+FLAGS W/ MARSHALS ON DECK THE TASK SITE Green flag Autorized takeoff Signals that the gate, landing site, and the relaunch is authorized and the pilot should continue in the task.
 Started the task by the competitor, the green flag raised by the Marshals indicates that the competitor meets the task and is being properly judged.
 Red flag Unauthorized takeoff, and the pilot must wait.
-Signals that the Gate, landing site, or relaunch is prevented / closed and the pilot must wait in flight (or authorization to relaunch).
+Signals that the Gate, landing site, or relaunch is prevented / closed and the pilot must wait in flight (or no authorization to relaunch).
 Started the task by the competitor, the red flag raised by the judge indicates that the time has run out and/or a problem in the circuit was detected.
 The pilot must leave the task course.
 Black Flag The window was closed.
 The pilot should abandon the launch area.
 Signals that the gate or landing site is closed and the pilot must land immediately.

-5. EVIDENCES
+5. TASKS